temportalflux/integro-tabletop/Backlog.md

 - (action) check for updates; query for any new revisions/commits
 - (action) clone module from its source to a user's own homebrew

+## Documentation
+- README w/ feature comparison against other character sheet apps
+- mdbook on content syntax, mutators, etc (for creating content by hand)
+- walkthrough embedded in site showing users how character sheets work
+- mdbook on the tech stack & functionality of the app

 ## Future Features

 ### Mailbox